Prag8855/aab/content/guides/_feather-review.md

 This means I need experts I can trust.
 They must be honest, know how to work with immigrants, and speak English.

-For health insurance, my trusted experts are Feather, B-Protected and Derrick Loehr.
+For health insurance, my trusted experts are Feather and Derrick Loehr.
 I know that their health insurance is [valid for a residence permit application](/guides/german-visa-health-insurance).
 I know that they recommend public health insurance, even when private health insurance makes them more money.
 I know that they speak fluent English.
 I know that their founder cares about more than just money.
 This is why I recommend them.

 I also like to work with health insurance brokers because their advice is free.
 They get paid by health insurance companies when they sign a new customer.
 This is very good for my readers, because they don't need to pay to get help.